joelters/Website/rpackages.markdown

 ---
 layout: page
-title: R packages
+title: Code
 permalink: /code/
 sitemap: true
 ---

-Here I upload R packages and code for published papers.
+Here I upload R packages and code.
 For R packages click on the link and scroll down to see a description.

 # R packages